Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 What’s more, Antares, the resident dog, helps the human hosts provide first-class hospitality, while a communal kitchen also makes this ideal for those looking to self-cater.

-The only downside is it’s a bit of a hike up from the historic centre – but what else would you expect with views like this?
+The only downside is it’s a bit of a hike up from the historic center – but what else would you expect with views like this?

 - El Retablo

-For a true introduction to Peruvian artistry, head to El Retablo ($122 USD double), a gloriously colourful guesthouse tucked into the San Cristóbal neighbourhood.
+For a true introduction to Peruvian artistry, head to El Retablo ($122 USD double), a gloriously colorful guesthouse tucked into the San Cristóbal neighborhood.

-The sunny courtyard and breakfast room continue the colourful theme, while some rooms have gorgeous rooftop views from their windows.
+The sunny courtyard and breakfast room continue the colorful theme, while some rooms have gorgeous rooftop views from their windows.